-In classical backward chaining, a \textit{unification} operator is used to make two logical atoms syntactically equivalent.
-Unification can only occur between two atoms if they are of the same arity and have no unequal ground literals in the same argument position.
+\paragraph{Weak Unification} In classical backward chaining, a \textit{unification} operator assigns equivalence to two logical atoms; this requires atoms to have the same arity and have no unequal ground literals in the same argument position.
 Issues arise when literals are NL sentences, which can be syntactically distinct but semantically equivalent.
-In order to consider free-form NL as part of the backward chaining algorithm, \citet{weber-etal-2019-nlprolog} propose to replace hard unification with a softer \textit{weak unification} operator, which allows for the unification of \textit{any} arity-sharing atoms regardless of conflicting symbols.\footnote{Introducing weak unification greatly increases the search runtime, as one might try to unify any two symbols in the vocabulary at every recursive step.
+To handle this, \citet{weber-etal-2019-nlprolog} propose a \textit{weak unification} operator, which allows for the unification of \textit{any} same-arity atoms regardless of conflicting symbols.\footnote{Introducing weak unification greatly increases the search runtime, as one might try to unify any two symbols in the vocabulary at every recursive step.
 This poses a substantial challenge when applying the query grounding algorithm to a search space over NL.} They estimate a \textit{unification score} as the aggregation of pairwise similarity scores using a similarity function $\theta(s_1, s_2) \in [0,1]$.
-The score of an entire proof is taken to be the minimum of unification scores across all steps.
+The score of the full proof is taken as the minimum of scores across all steps.
 In this work, we apply a similar aggregation; we say that a query fact $s_1$ ``weakly unifies'' with provenance fact $s_2$ with a unification score equal to the confidence of an NLI model taking $s_2$ as the premise and $s_1$ as the hypothesis.